 Suppose your mods stopped working around nine months ago, or maybe they haven’t been as consistent.
 The cause for this would probably be the change in the launcher, which has also been a liability for the rest.
 Apart from the update, XCOM 2 mods have also had a history of other problems related to Vanilla and WOTC, and the apparent Steam Workshop is not working.
 These problems aren’t directly related to the launcher update, and therefore, you will have to dig a bit deep to find the actual problem.
 All things considered, there is a list of proven fixes that will guarantee the problem is fixed, and you can subscribe to hundreds of XCOM 2 mods.

 First things first, make sure there aren’t any missing files in your system, causing the mods to crash.
 Besides, this would also help you identify any further problems you are currently facing in XCOM 2.
 Usually, many players miss this step because they are sure that they haven’t deleted any XCOM Directory files.
 However, many fail to notice that often, Antivurises and Windows Defender automatically flag files that are then deleted from the process.
 Through Steam’s File Validation method, you can download any files that are missing.
 Here is how you can go about it.;

-- Go to Steam Library > Right Click XCOM 2 > Local Files.
+- Go to Steam Library > Right Click XCOM 2 Properties > Local Files.